-According to chief researcher Marlon Pareja, the former director of the Environmental Resource Management Center of DLSU-D, one of the opportunities they are eyeing is the development of the University as a haven for bird watchers and a potential ecotourism site.
+According to chief researcher Marlon Pareja, the former director of the Campus Sustainability Office of DLSU-D, one of the opportunities they are eyeing is the development of the University as a haven for bird watchers and a potential ecotourism site.

 Actually that’s one of the major purpose when we conducted the study.
 We submitted this report to the DENR because we want to be recognized as a bird sanctuary.
 If you become a bird sanctuary, it means that we have a conscious effort to take care of their habitat,” Pareja said.

 He further explained that taking care of the birds is not only exclusive to the bird population, but extends to the entire habitat.
 “You have to take care of the ecosystem.
 You cannot simply cut down trees .
 We do not put birds in cages and we simply let them roam free and take care of their homes,” he further explained.